 If you’re in the desert anyway, you can do worse than jump into the fray of satellite parties — many of them poolside — with a wide range of artists performing and DJing over both festival weekends in Indio and “other desert cities.”
 Many of these offer free admission, though entry is not guaranteed.
 Good luck, friends!

-Coachella offers a wide range of food and beverage options at the Polo Grounds.
+Coachella offers a wide range of food and beverage options at the Empire Polo Grounds.
 At best, they’re merely mimicking the original L.A. food truck experience.
 Find a local gathering of trucks and get your feast on.
-The lunchtime line-up on Wilshire Boulevard near LACMA is legendary and worth a stroll.
-One of our favorites is On the Lot, a Monday night gathering in the parking lot of Our Mother of Good Counsel Church in Los Feliz.
-It’s a chill vibe, with cool people of all ages coming together for an always-pleasing array of tastes.
-Follow them on Twitter: @OnTheLotLA.
+Starting at 11am daily, the lunchtime line-up on Wilshire Boulevard near the Los Angeles County Museum of Art (LACMA) is legendary and worth a stroll.
+You could eat there both weekends of Coachella plus the whole week in between and never visit the same truck twice.
+Check out Best Food Trucks for the daily roster of trucks.

 With warmer temperatures almost upon us, get an early jump on your summertime outdoor bar scene.
 Here are a handful where you’ll find an equal measure of tasty beverages and fellow hipsters, along with some great music.